 I have learnt from a young age at school and from my Mother, and while doing my City and Guilds I became interested in Far Eastern Embroidery, which includes Shibori Techniques and Indian tie dying and manipulating fabrics.
 I love the countryside with its changing colours and textures and these provide me with plenty of inspiration for my work, and as I paint I also use this in my work.
-I get my ideas for shapes and patterns from from Wood Bark Flowers and Stonewalls and the countryside as a whole.
+I get my ideas for shapes and patterns from from wood, bark, flowers, stonewalls and the countryside as a

 These pictures were done from a small chapel in York Minster, and are of the "The Kings Own Yorkshire Infantry" which was later amalgamated with other regiments and became now known as the Riffles.